A Driven Tagged Particle in Symmetric Exclusion Processes with Removals: Introduction

-The case when $d=1$, $p(\cdot)=q(\cdot)$ are nearest-neighbor is special.
+The nearest-neighbor case in dimension $d=1$ is special.
 Particles are trapped and orders are preserved.
-The displacement $X_t$ can be considered jointly with the current across the bond $0$ and $1$.
-On the other hand, two types of processes can be used to construct a SSEP: the stirring process and the zero-range process.
-The former process enables one to see negative correlations in the symmetric exclusion processes and the latter process enables one to apply hydrodynamic limit results of the zero-range process to study the SSEP.
-Jara and Landim in \cite{JL} showed a central limit theorem for the tagged particle starting from a non-equilibrium measure by proving a joint central limit theorem for the current and density field.
-Sethuraman and Varadhan in \cite{SV} showed a large deviation principle for the current and displacement $X_t$ for a more general class of initial measures.
-We refer to the introduction of \cite{SV} for some reviews.
+The displacement $X_t$ can be considered jointly with the current through the bond $(0,1)$.
+On the other hand, we can construct the nearest-neighbor SEP with two other processes: the stirring process and the zero-range process.
+The former enables us to see negative correlations in the nearest-neighbor SEP \cite{Ar}, and the latter enables us to apply hydrodynamic limit results of the zero-range process to study the nearest-neighbor SEP.
+Under the scale $t^{\frac{1}{2}}$, it's possible to obtain a nonequilibrium central limit theorem for $X_t$ by proving a joint central limit theorem for the current and density field \cite{JL}, and also to show a large deviation principle for the current and $X_t$ jointly \cite{SV}, see \cite{SV} for reviews.
+In fact, applying similar ideas to study the driven tagged particle case also works when $d=1$ and $p(\cdot), q(\cdot)$ are nearest-neighbor.
+In \cite{LOV} Landim, Olla, and Volchan showed that $X_t$ grows as $t^{\frac{1}{2}}$ and there is an Einstein relation for $X_t$ under scale $t^{\frac{1}{2}}$.
+They conjectured that $X_t$ grows linearly in t when the drift $\sum z \cdot q(z) \neq 0$ and $p(\cdot)$ is not nearest-neighbor in dimension $d=1$ or general in $d\geq 2$.